Caroline O'Brien

 About me

-Getting in touch: Making a start can feel daunting but it can also be the first step towards radical and positive change.
-The next step is to find a counsellor or therapist you feel comfortable with.
-With this in mind, I offer a 30 minute telephone call without charge as a chance for us to get to know each other and for you to ask any questions you may have.
+Making a start: Reaching out can feel daunting but it can also be the first step towards positive change.
+With this in mind, I offer a free 30 minute telephone call or online meeting as a chance for us to get to know each other and for you to ask any questions you may have.
 If you prefer to meet in person for a trial session we can arrange this at a reduced rate.
 During this first conversation we can discuss any goals you might want to set and agree a time-frame for working together.

 Cost: Sessions last 50 minutes and cost £60 in person and online.

-Where I work: I am based in Bristol and work both in person and online from the Practice Rooms in Westbury on Trym (BS9) and Stokes Croft (BS2).
-I am also based at Orchard Street (BS1).
+Where I work: I am based in Bristol and work from the Practice Rooms in Westbury on Trym (BS9) and Stokes Croft (BS2), and at Orchard Street Business Centre near College Green (BS1).

 More information about the Practice Rooms is available at: